Python-do-ECARES/Classes/Session_2/Readme.md

 ### Step 3.
 Next Steps
 Come back to main "Classes" page.
 You will display the following.
 Notice that now there are 2 branches.
+Click on "branches".

 ![](images/step3.png)

-Your directory will now appear under the repo GitHub webpage as follows.
+Your directory will now appear below "branches" as follows.

 ![](images/step3.A.png)